-The knowledge share is potentially a lecture-format discussion.
+Understanding two-factor authentication is potentially a lecture-format discussion.

-Finding the two-factor authentication settings page for each individual service can be difficult, so having helpers to assist learners (1 helper to 5 students) is helpful
+Finding the two-factor authentication settings page for each individual service can be difficult, so benefits from having helpers to assist learners (1 helper to 5 students) is helpful.

 Turning on two-factor authentication will require closer pairing, similar to installing an app (1 helper to 1-2 students).